Kamron Habibullah: Sporting Kansas City

 In March 2024, he signed with Sporting Kansas City II in MLS Next Pro.
 He made his debut on March 24 against Ventura County FC.
 On April 7, 2024, he scored a hat trick (including his first goal for the club) in a 5-3 victory over Colorado Rapids 2.

 Sandviken

 In March 2025, Habibullah signed with Superettan club Sandviken on a three year contract.
 Less than two weeks after his arrival, Habibullah suffered a serious injury during a training match, sustaining a fractured fibula and severe ankle damage, which ruled him out for an extended period.

+Atlético Ottawa

+In February 2026, he signed a two-year contract with an option for 2028, with Canadian Premier League club Atlético Ottawa.

 International career

 His parents' Afghan link and his Uzbek ancestry, himself belonging to the Uzbek Afghan minority, means Kamron is available to play for either Canada, Afghanistan and Uzbekistan.

 Habibullah was first called up to a Canada U17 national camp in March 2019 by head coach Andrew Olivieri, in preparation for the 2019 FIFA U-17 World Cup.
 He went on to score three goals in qualifying and appeared three times for Canada at the U-17 World Cup finals.

 In April 2022, Habibullah was called up to the Canadian Under-20 side for two friendly matches against Costa Rica.
 He scored a goal in the first friendly on April 15.
 In June 2022, he was officially called up by the Canadian U-20 team for the 2022 CONCACAF U-20 Championship.